sadwika12/Authentication/README.md

 -  User Registration (Sign Up) – Create a new account with email and password

--  Login (Sign In) – Authenticate users and return a secure token (JWT or session)
+-  Login (Sign In) – Authenticate users and return a secure token (using JWT)

--  Logout – Invalidate the current session or token
+-  Logout – Invalidate the current token

 -  Email Verification – Send verification link to confirm the user’s email

 -  Password Reset – Reset forgotten passwords through email link

--  Secure Password Hashing – Passwords are stored securely using bcrypt (or other algorithm)
+-  Secure Password Hashing – Passwords are stored securely using bcrypt

 -  Validation & Error Handling – Proper input validation and meaningful error messages